aszepieniec/stark-anatomy/tutorial/fri.md

         return [self.offset * (self.omega^i) for i in range(self.domain_length)]
 ```

 Note that the method to compute the number of rounds terminates the protocol early.
-Specifically, it terminates as soon as the number of colinearity checks is more than half the length of the working codeword.
-If there were another step, there would be more colinearity checks than points in the codeword to perform this test at.
+Specifically, it terminates as soon as the number of colinearity checks is more than one quarter the length of the working codeword.
+If there were another step, more than half the points in the codeword would be a $C$ point in some colinearity test.
+At this point, the entropy of a random selection of indices drops significantly.

 ### Prove